BitcoinDesign/Guide/guide/contribute/review.md

 ### Reviewing a pull requests

 From the list of pull request select the one you want to review.
 Read the description of a pull request, and if it's associated with an issue, check the issue to get the context.
+To begin the review process click on the `Files Changed` tab.
+The tab is split into two sections.
+The section on the left represents the code/content that is currently on the master/main branch.
+The section on the right, represents the proposed changes.

+To begin reviewing, browse through the changed files from top to bottom.
+When there is something that you would like to leave feedback on or propose a change, click on the `+` icon on the line you want to comment on, to toggle the comment window.

 #### Best practices when reviewing a pull requests